WiIIiam278/HuskChat/README.md

 It's designed to be easy to configure with an elegant out-of-box setup, while also being highly configurable, suiting a variety of use cases by allowing you to define channels and manage who can send and receive messages within them.

 ## Features
-**⭐ Works great out of the box** &mdash; Install on your single Spigot server, or Velocity/BungeeCord-based proxy and use right away
+**⭐ Works great out of the box** &mdash; Install on your Spigot server or Velocity/BungeeCord-based proxy and use right away

 **⭐ Placeholder support** &mdash; Hooks with LuckPerms to display user roles, PAPI support via [PAPIProxyBridge](https://william278.net/docs/huskchat/formatting)